larmic/golang-starter/README.md

 ## open TODOs
 there are still some open TODOs
-* change context path (when overriding it using ingress controller, service returns 404)
 * explain Pipeline, VERSION, open-api-3.yaml
 * system view as image?
 * structure oriented on https://github.com/golang-standards/project-layout